lgw2/lgw2.github.io/_teaching/csci246-spring-2023/syllabus.md

 (Barnard 259).
 You can also contact me on Discord to set up a different meeting time, or drop by my office (Barnard 359) if my door is open.
 You can find office hours for all CS faculty [here](https://www.cs.montana.edu/office-hours.html).

-### SmartyCats

-There may be SmartyCats tutoring for this course --- this will be updated when I hear.
-Visit [their website](https://www.montana.edu/aycss/success/smartycats/) to find out more.
-You can also [apply to be a SmartyCats tutor yourself](https://www.montana.edu/aycss/success/smartycats/apply.html) for other CS courses you've taken, or for this one next semester.

 ### Computer Science Success Center
 There are free tutors available in Barnard 259.
 More information [here](https://www.cs.montana.edu/student-success-center.html).